Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Hello, here is a simple easy way to add a water feature to your yard.
 It's easy, my sons did it by themselves.
 At the end of summer they decided to make their wading pool into a pond.
 This can also be done with any small pool, water proof container, anything that holds water.
 They filled their old pool with water, got some water and bog plants from a friend.

 We put in a river rock feature in our front yard last year; we added to it during the course of the year.
 The river rock came from my late sister's home in the Ozark Mountains; we added pea gravel around the feature.
-It has special meaning to me because of all the rock I gathered from my late sister's yard and surrounding area of her home.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.